 It is not rhetoric whoop.
 A very simple and preliminary calculation gives exiting results, just try to estimate the resources that are really required for the realization of such a trend or tendency.
 That does not mean that it is impossible to make progress in this direction, but it is important to realize that the path will be long and difficult.
 And here is an attempt to show that, by default, nothing positive will happen without the risk of encountering Neo-Luddism and technophobia.

 But these will, in the integral sense, result in overall changes in relations between humans and power, between mere mortals and governments; Homo sapiens is becoming Homo cognitus.
 From the ability to think through learning and rethinking, man is coming to an understanding of equality.
-The spirit of inequity is senseless until one’s vocabulary is below 2500 lexemes in one’s native language.
+The spirit of inequity is dormant until one’s vocabulary is below 2500 lexemes in one’s native language.
 That was obtained a posteriori on the long road of the history of civilization, and was used under all forms of rule to limit people’s education.
 Special syllabuses and curriculums were developed for mere mortals and nobles; even more grades were used in segregation.
 Has anything changed since those times?
 Much has been declared but very little achieved.

 Certain researchers have proven that quantitative differences alone in the amount of information that must be adopted in education in different social sectors varies by a factor of 10.
 The most demonstrative factors in this differentiation are the number of lexemes used in learning resources, and the second is the volume of reworked materials in bytes.
 As an example, over the course of their educational career the average European (75%) gets around 3Mb of learning materials on a basis of 3,000 lexemes, but in higher education (15–18%) they get around 50Mb for their studies with around 25,000 lexemes.